ErnstLeon/Parallel_Laplace_Solver/README.md

 project('Fluid', ['cpp', 'cuda'])  # Enable both C++ and CUDA languages; requires nvcc at configure time
 # project('Fluid', 'cpp')          # Enable only C++ language; no CUDA support, no nvcc required
 ```

+:warning: change `-arch=` in meson.build to your system!